oomph-lib/oomph-lib/README.md

 #### Careful with driver codes that use `triangle` to generate meshes

 We provide a wrapper to the third-party `triangle` code to generate unstructured 2D meshes.
-When using these it is important to realise that the meshes generated can change, depending the machine the code is run on and even the optimisation level of the code. `validata` for such codes must therefore use intergral data such as norms of the solution, rather than element-by-element output.
+When using these it is important to realise that the meshes generated can change, depending on the machine the code is run on and even the optimisation level of the code. `validata` for such codes must therefore use intergral data such as norms of the solution, rather than element-by-element output.

 ### How to update third-party libraries to later versions

 The third-party libraries in `external_distributions` are pulled in from their respective GitHub repositories.
-The version of the libraries is typically encoded in the `<library_name>_TARBALL_URL` variable name in the files `external_distributions/cmake/OomphGetExternal<library_name>.cmake` file.
-An upgrade should (usually) just require a change to the tarball name, though if a more recent version of the library requires different build steps the relevant `*.cmake` file will, of course, have to be modified further.
+The version of the libraries is typically encoded in the `GIT_TAG` variable name in the files `external_distributions/cmake/OomphGetExternal<library_name>.cmake` file.
+An upgrade should (usually) just require a change to that tag, though if a more recent version of the library requires different build steps the relevant `*.cmake` file will, of course, have to be modified further.
 Make sure that the relevant self-tests still produce the same results after upgrading to a new version of a third-party library!

 ## Appendix